biothings/biothings.api/docs/doc/standalone.rst

 BioThings Standalone
 ####################

 This step-by-step guide shows how to use Biothings standalone instances.
-Standalones instances are based on Docker containers and provide and fully pre-configured, ready-to-use Biothings API that can easily be maintained and kept up-to-date.
-The idea is, for any user, to be able to run her own APIs locally, fulfulling differents needs:
+Standalone instances are based on Docker containers and provide a fully pre-configured, ready-to-use Biothings API that can easily be maintained and kept up-to-date.
+The idea is, for any user, to be able to run his/her own APIs locally and fulfill differents needs:

-* keep all APIs requests private and local to your own server
+* keep all API requests private and local to your own server
-* enriching existing and publicly available data found on our APIs with some private data
+* enrich existing and publicly available data found on our APIs with some private data
 * run API on your own architecture to perform heavy queries that would sometimes be throttled out from online services